benwah/Benny/repo.md

   - **Testing**: Use `examples/simple_output_test.rs` for testing
   - **Integration**: Easy to integrate with existing neural networks

+- **Docker Topology System** 🐳: Comprehensive containerization for distributed testing
+  - **Management**: Unified `neural-topology.sh` script for all operations
+  - **Topologies**: Linear, Star, Mesh, Ring configurations
+  - **Testing**: Automated data injection with `topology_tester`
+  - **Monitoring**: Real-time dashboard with `topology_monitor`
+  - **Use Case**: Research, validation, and production testing of distributed neural networks

 This repository represents a complete neural network ecosystem with advanced features for research, development, and production deployment.
-The recent addition of the Output Server provides powerful real-time visualization capabilities for monitoring neural network behavior.
+Recent additions include the Output Server for real-time visualization and a comprehensive Docker containerization system for testing distributed neural network topologies at scale.